Pair due in court charged with Bulwell Forest tram stop robbery that left victim in hospital

 Most Popular

-Maciej Rewers, 21, and Joshua Cook, 25, both of no fixed address, have been charged in connection with the incident and are due to appear at Nottingham Magistrates’ Court today (Thursday).
+Maciej Rewers, 21, and Joshua Cook, 25, both of no fixed address, appeared at Nottingham Magistrates’ Court on October 13, charged in connection with the incident.

-Rewers is charged with robbery and criminal damage and Cook with causing grievous bodily harm with intent.
+Rewers was charged with robbery and criminal damage and Cook with causing grievous bodily harm with intent.

-Detective Sergeant Lee Cattell, of Nottinghamshire Police, said: “We will always respond quickly to serious incidents, such as robbery, and any incidents where there is an immediate threat to safety.
+Both men were remanded in custody to appear again at Nottingham Crown Court on November 17.

 Advertisement